 Greetings Industrial Hygienists and Allied Health Professionals

-The American Industrial Hygiene Association® (AIHA®) is seeking up to 10 subject matter experts to participate on a new project to develop a Body of Knowledge (BoK) to assist Industrial Hygienists in understanding, communicating, and applying concepts of data analytics and big data for the prevention of injury and illness.
+The American Industrial Hygiene Association® (AIHA®) is seeking up to 5 subject matter experts to participate in a new project to develop a Body of Knowledge (BoK) framework that outlines the competencies needed to address the elements within organizations' emergency preparedness and response plans that an IH/OEHS professional can support.

 This effort will consist of five stages.

-- Define the BoK scope, profile of the professional, and outline the IH competencies needed to understand, communicate, and apply concepts of data analytics and big data for the prevention of health and safety.
+- Define the BoK scope, profile of the professional(s), and outline the IH competencies needed.

 - Agree on a draft BoK document.